 Growing smarter – sustainable mobility in East Africa

 The rapid growth in African cities leads to traffic jams and uncontrolled urban sprawl – and the consequences are rising greenhouse gas emissions, air pollution, urban poverty and climate vulnerability.
-The project helps to avoid this and reduce greenhouse gas emissions in the transport sector at the same time by supporting public & non-motorised transport and urban planning in the target countries.
+The project helps to avoid this and reduce greenhouse gas emissions in the transport sector at the same time by supporting public & non-motorized transport and urban planning in the target countries.
 It also supports the implementation of high-quality public transport systems in Addis Ababa, Nairobi, Kigali and Kampala and the expansion of the existing bus rapid transport system in Dar es Salaam.
-The integration of public transport with cycling and walking is being improved and urban development along transport corridors addressed.
+The integration of public transport with cycling and walking is being improved and urban development along transport corridors is addressed.
 The project also promotes policy frameworks at urban and national levels, accelerating changes in the transport sector through quality standards, improved financing and other policy measures.

 - Countries